 This has so many benefits, such as increasing the flow of blood going to the brain, alleviating your stress levels, and improving your vertigo symptoms and overall health.

 Cervical vertigo stems from an injury or inflammation of the muscles around the neck.
 This may subject the nerves of the neck to stress.
 These nerves connect to the brain, and the tension from the inflammation can create incorrect information, communicating to the brain that the head is tilted more to one side that it actually is.
 Massaging the neck can provide some relief and help with vertigo.

 Easing Vertigo Through Upper Cervical Chiropractic

 Another cause of vertigo is a bone misalignment at the uppermost area of the spine.
 The C1 and C2 vertebrae support the weight of the skull and allow the head’s mobility.
 However, they are very prone to misaligning, which results in problems for the rest of the body.

 If either the C1 or C2 vertebrae misalign, this can place pressure on the brainstem, leading to improper communication between the brain and the body.
 For example, the brainstem may tell the brain that the body is in motion when it is not, causing vertigo.

-Here at Upper Cervical of Monmouth in Morganville, New Jersey, we have comprehensive knowledge of the connection between the neck bones and the brainstem.
-We employ upper cervical chiropractic to help with any misalignments in the neck.
+Here at Upper Cervical of Monmouth in Morganville, we have comprehensive knowledge of the connection between the neck bones and the brainstem.
+Our upper cervical chiropractors in Monmouth NJ help with any misalignments in the neck.
 We use gentle and accurate adjustments to return the bones to proper alignment.
 Once the correction happens, the body’s tissues and muscles can recover, and restoration of proper signals between the brain and the body can follow.
 Many patients have reported an improvement in or an elimination of their vertigo following our unique approach.
 To learn more, call us at 732-617-9355 or fill out our contact form.